Department-for-Transport-Disruptions/bods-integrated-data/README.md

 ### NOC data retrieval

+The National Operator Code (NOC) dataset contains unique codes for registered operators that are used to link data together during mapping.

-Download all NOC data into the localstack container:
+Download the NOC dataset into the localstack container:

 ```bash
 make run-local-noc-retriever